The Client is Never Right in 3D Visualization

-Many small businesses have been plagued by this belief, and it is killing them rapidly.
+Many small businesses have been plagued by this belief, and it's killing them rapidly.
 Here’s why.

 Many 3D artists sit down and listen as a client narrates what he thinks the 3D renders should look like.
 They forget that the client might have come across 3D renders from other businesses.
 Or, he just wants to follow the craze of 3D visualization.
 The client does not even know or understand what he wants with the 3D renders.

-These artists then go ahead and spend hours trying to incorporate the client’s ideas in the project.
+These artists then go ahead and spend hours trying to incorporate the client’s ideas into the project.
 The client might also keep on bringing new thoughts that might not even fit into the concept.
-Because the artist believes that the client is always right, he wouldn’t dare to object.
-When he finally presents the end result, the client ends up disappointed.
+Since the artist believes that the client is always right, he wouldn’t dare to object.
+When he finally presents the final result, the client ends up disappointed.
 This is because the client did not actually know what he was looking for.

 Change the Conversation

 Ideally, when a client reaches out to you for your services, they think that a 3D render will help solve some business challenges.
-He is looking to have increased sales and profits as well as to entice potential customers.
-Seek to understand these issues from his point of view.
+Architects and Developers are looking to have increased sales and profits—as well as to entice potential customers.
+Seek to understand these issues from their point of view—and industry.

 Get the Client on Board

-That doesn’t mean that you ignore his concerns in totality though.
+That doesn’t mean that you ignore his/her concerns in totality though.
 The truth is that all clients are not the same; some will want to burst your head if you go against their wants.
-It is your duty as a 3D artist to convince the client so that you can gain that control.
+It's your duty as a 3D artist to convince the client so that you can gain that control.
 Below, you'll find a few straightforward tips to help you onboard your potential client:

 - You should never make the client feel like his opinion does not matter in the project.
-Getting him involved will go a long way in enhancing his trust in you.
-Listen to his ideas, but use your knowledge in 3D visualization to convince him the best course of action for his ideas.
+Getting them involved will go a long way towards enhancing their trust in you.
+Listen to their ideas, but use your knowledge in 3D visualization to convince them of the best course of action for their ideas.

-- The client will have more faith in you if you can explain the end result of the 3D renders from the beginning.
+- The client will have more faith in you if you can explain the end-result of the 3D renders from the beginning.
 You can achieve this by laying out the formulation of your work from the start to the end.
-You should also be prompt in informing the clients of any changes that may arise.
-Be sure to assure him that the changes will be to his benefit.
+You should also be prompt in informing the client of any changes that may arise.
+Be sure to assure him/her that the changes will be to their benefit.
 This way, you will be more in control and the client will listen to you.

 - Again, the client does not necessarily understand what 3D visualization is.
 The theoretic and difficult terms could be new to them—yes, even architectural designers and builders.
-As a 3D artist, you should explain the 3D rendering concept to him in a language that he will understand.
+As a 3D artist, you should explain the 3D rendering concept to each potential client in a language that they will understand.

 - As you present the 3D render ideas, you should wear confidence in all sense of the word.
-This is in terms of how you speak and present the concept to him.
-Assure him that the end result will help grow his business and solve his current challenges.
+This is in terms of how you speak and present the concept to clients.
+Assure them that the final result will help grow their business and solve their current challenges.
 You should be enthusiastic so that your confidence can be transferred to the client.

-As a 3D artist, you should not compromise the future of your business at the expense of the notion that the client is always right.
-Even if the client is in doubt of what he wants, understand that you are the expert.
-Guide him through the process.
-It might be hard to earn the control, but for his sake try to uphold this core value.
+As a 3D artist, you should not compromise the future of your business at the expense of the notion that "the client is always right".
+Even if the client is in doubt of what they want, understand that you are the expert.
+Guide them through the process.
+It might be hard to earn the control, but for the client's sake, try to uphold this core value.
 It is something that we as 3D experts have always tried to implement.